-The Senate bill has broad bipartisan support, but does not contain the funding and energy expansion provisions that Republicans favor.
-Republicans are trying to attach an amendment that would approve the delayed Keystone XL pipeline from Canada to Texas, but a Democratic senator is offering a provision to neutralize that effort.
+The Senate bill, which has broad bipartisan support, does not contain the funding and energy expansion provisions that Republicans favor.

 If the House were forced to take up the Senate version, Boehner would be put in a potentially embarrassing situation, as he has repeatedly castigated the Senate for failing to consider jobs bills passed by the lower chamber.